Open NowNon-Profit

 Who Can Apply

-To be eligible, applicants must be the organisation or organisations invited to be considered by the Commonwealth Department of Health.
+To be eligible, applicants must be the organisation or organisations invited by the Commonwealth Department of Health to be considered.
 Invited organisations must have been approved by the Northern Territory Aboriginal Health Forum and the Commonwealth Department of Health to take up operations of the health service from the Northern Territory Government.
 A Regionalisation Proposal (business case) must be developed and endorsed by the Northern Territory Aboriginal Health Forum before a grant is considered.
-Eligible organisations are assessed as having capability to deliver project activities in the project location, existing infrastructure and relationships to support the activities, experience and knowledge to deliver the objectives and outcomes, and approval for transfer of Northern Territory Government health service delivery to community control.
-The eligible organisation does not need to submit an application; the department assesses suitability using existing information and may seek additional information including transition plans, stakeholder engagement plans, governance arrangements, operating budgets and risk management plans.
+Invited organisations are assessed for capability to deliver project activities in the project location, existing infrastructure and relationships, experience and knowledge to deliver objectives and outcomes, and approval for transfer of health service delivery to community control.

 What's Funded